ARadRareness/chatbot/README.md

 A Clever Helpful Assistant To Benefit Others Technology.

-A chat system which uses the [text-generation-webui](https://github.com/oobabooga/text-generation-webui/) API to hopefully provide some entertainment and/or value.
+A chat system which uses the [text-generation-webui](https://github.com/oobabooga/text-generation-webui/) API to provide entertainment and/or value.

 ## Features

 * Chat history (Not saying it's good yet though)
 * Document Retrieval
 * Text To Speech
-* Speech To Text
+* Microphone input

 ## Requirements